dip-proto/fastly.js/docs/api/vcl-parser.md

 import { parseVCL, VCLLexer, type VCLProgram } from "../src/vcl-parser";
 ```

-If you simply want to load and run a VCL file, use `loadVCL` / `loadVCLContent` from `src/vcl` instead — they handle parsing and compilation in one call.
+If you simply want to load and run a VCL file, use `loadVCLContent` from `src/vcl` (or `loadVCL` from `src/node-loader` for files on disk) instead — they handle parsing and compilation in one call.

 ## Basic usage